 Decades ago, during the dial-up days for internet connection, I worked as content writer for the up and coming www.
 Whenever my colleagues at babycenter asked where I came from, as in what magazine, I always said, “No place you know.”
 I came from writing communiques and presentations for an international nonprofit in Paris, from writing newspapers and speeches for English-speaking donors to Technion University in Israel.
 Unlike most writers I know, I had to live abroad for grammar rules in my native tongue to click.

-In 2005, I enrolled in a Creative Nonfiction class at Hudson Valley Writers’ Center in Sleepy Hollow, New York.
-In 2016, I received a MFA from Vermont College of Fine Arts.
+After dabbling in Creative Nonfiction classes at Hudson Valley Writers’ Center in Sleepy Hollow, New York, I finally enrolled and received a MFA from Vermont College of Fine Arts.
 Thank you to Douglas Glover, Pat Madden, Barbara Hurd, and Connie Mae Fowler for guiding me along a fascinating journey.

-Most days, I can be found in my home office, focusing on and fretting over every word in my upcoming memoir of a complex marriage.
-When not writing, I am usually teaching either writing or yoga.
-I adore seeing students experience aha moments in both mind and body.
+Most days, I can be found in my home office, fretting over every word in my upcoming memoir of a complex marriage.
+You can also find me elsewhere in my house teaching writing or yoga.
+My greatest high is witnessing students experience aha moments in both mind and body.